ruby/www.ruby-lang.org/en/news/_posts/2016-06-20-ruby-2-4-0-preview1-released.md

 ### [Thread#report_on_exception and Thread.report_on_exception](https://bugs.ruby-lang.org/issues/6647)

+Ruby ignored exceptions in threads unless another thread explicitly joins it.
+With `report_on_exception = true`,
-Report if a thread is died with exception.
+you can notice if a thread is died by an unhandled exception.

+Send us feedback what should be the default of report_on_exception and about report-on-GC.

 ### [Thread deadlock detection now shows their backtrace and dependency](https://bugs.ruby-lang.org/issues/8214)